What This Mod Does

 Placeholder icon for an upcoming or sub-module achievement.

-Although not complete, even this initial set of achievements is enough to cover most of the recipe types within the mod without too much difficulty.
+The VFP mc-1.12.2 set of achievements.
+There are enough tasks to cover most of the recipe types within the mod without too much difficulty.

 Experience Points (Xp)